 Information is kept on our secure network and our emails are encrypted.

 You have the right to access your information.
 This is referred to as a subject access request (the patient being the ‘subject’).
 If you wish to either see a copy of your record or receive a copy, then please see the Request for Health Records page.

 Data Protection Impact Assessments

-In line with Data Protection legislation, the trust carries out Data Protection Impact Assessments (also referred to as Privacy Impact Assessments) before new systems are implemented.
-These are based upon the Information Commissioner’s DPIA template and allow the trust to identify potential data protection risks of new systems or projects.
+In line with Data Protection legislation, we carry out Data Protection Impact Assessments (also referred to as Privacy Impact Assessments) before new systems are implemented.
+These are based upon the Information Commissioner’s DPIA template and allow us to identify potential data protection risks of new systems or projects.

 Use of CCTV

-The Trust has CCTV on some sites.
-This is to provide a safe and secure environment for patients, staff, visitors and to safeguard Trust property.
+We use CCTV on our sites.
+This is to provide a safe and secure environment for patients, staff, visitors and to safeguard our property.
 CCTV images may be used to assist in the prevention and detection of crime.
 Images may be shared with the Police for the investigation of crimes.

 Further queries or complaints

-If you have further questions, then please contact the Trust’s Data Protection Officer by Email:
+If you have further questions, then please contact our Data Protection Officer by Email:

-If you have concerns that you do not wish to raise with the Trust, then please contact the Information Commissioner’s Office (ICO):
+If you have concerns that you do not wish to raise with us, then please contact the Information Commissioner’s Office (ICO):